apify/apify-docs/content/academy/pro_apify_scraper_development/apify_sdk.md

 ## [](#our-task) Our task

-With Amazon, we can use this link to get to the results page of any product we want:
+On Amazon, we can use this link to get to the results page of any product we want:

 ```text
 https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=KEYWORD